FACT SHEET: Total Eclipse Weekend Columbia, S.C.

 Why is Columbia, S.C., a Top Destination for Viewing?

-- USA Today, Travel + Leisure, Forbes, Washington Post and more have named Columbia, S.C., as one of the best places to watch the eclipse because of its lengthy duration of “totality.”
+- The New York Times, Fodor’s Travel, USA Today, Forbes, The Boston Globe, the Telegraph, the Washington Post and more have named Columbia, S.C., as one of the best places to watch the eclipse because of its lengthy duration of “totality.”

 - Columbia, S.C., has the longest totality on the East Coast for a metro area, at 2 minutes and 36 seconds.
 (The longest in the country is 2 min.
 41 sec. in the central U.S.)